-Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to amend existing Sole Source contracts with the vendor listed in bold below for the ongoing provision of Permanent Housing and Supportive Services to individuals and families who are experiencing homelessness through the Federal Continuum of Care Program, by exercising contract renewal options by increasing the total price limitation by \$71,374 from \$281,462 to \$352,836 and by extending the completion dates from August 31, 2020 to August 31, 2021 effective September 1, 2020 or upon Governor and Council approval, whichever is later.
+Authorize the Department of Health and Human Services, Division of Economic and Housing Stability, to enter into a Retroactive, Sole Source amendment to an existing contract with FIT/NHNH, Inc. (VC#157730-B001), Manchester, NH for the ongoing provision of Permanent Housing and Supportive Services to individuals and families who are experiencing homelessness through the Federal Continuum of Care Program, by exercising a renewal option by increasing the price limitation by \$107,937 from \$200,515 to \$308,452 and by extending the completion date from June 30, 2021, to August 31, 2021, effective October 1, 2020, upon Governor and Council approval.
 100% Federal Funds.